2022 National Counties Championship

 The 2022 National Counties Championship is the 117th National Counties Cricket Championship season.
 It is contested in two divisions.
-Oxfordshire were the defending champions, but this season they finished second in the Western Division 1.
-The title was won by Berkshire by defeating Lincolnshire in the final by an innings and 69 runs.
+Oxfordshire were the defending champions, but they finished second in the Western Division 1 this season.
+Berkshire won the title by defeating Lincolnshire in the final by virtue of their first innings lead in a drawn match.
 The final was played in West Bromwich, Staffordshire.
-This was the overall 9th title for Berkshire and their 5th in the last 7 years.
+This was the 9th title for Berkshire and their 5th in the last 7 years.

 Standings

 Format

 Teams receive 16 points for a win, 8 for a tie and 4 for a draw.
-In a match reduced to a single innings, teams receive 12 points for a win, 8 for a draw (6 if less than 20 overs per side) and 4 points for losing.
+In a match reduced to single innings, teams receive 12 points for a win, 8 for a draw (6 if less than 20 overs per side) and 4 points for losing.
 For matches abandoned without play, both sides receive 8 points.
 Bonus points (a maximum of 4 batting points and 4 bowling points) may be scored during the first 90 overs of each team's first innings.